 Or walk west from the palace all the way to the outer limits of the park and up around the back of the zoo.

-This route takes you through the Kammergarten, across to the topiary and flower beds next to the huge palm house (a historic iron and glass construction that looks wonderful on photos), then on through a lovely botanic garden.
+This route takes you through the Kammergarten, across to the topiary and flower beds next to the huge palm house (a historic iron and glass construction that looks wonderful on photos), then on through a botanic garden.

 Many people don’t find their way to these places, so it’s generally quieter than elsewhere.